-Through their guidance, ICE has provided relief to normal full time enrollment requirements requiring full-time in-person classes for international students.
-Students with active status SEVIS records are currently allowed to maintain valid their active F-1 SEVIS status when studying fully online, either in the U.S. or abroad.
+Students with active status SEVIS records are currently allowed to maintain valid active F-1 SEVIS status when studying fully online, either in the U.S. or abroad.
 Students with active status SEVIS records can be considered in status during this period provided you are full-time enrolled for each semester.
 You are waived from normal restrictions on counting online study towards full time enrollment so you can take fully online classes.
 Whether you are inside or outside the US does not matter.

 Five Month Rule and your F-1 status/visa

 Travel signatures are not needed to leave the U.S., only to re-enter on an active SEVIS I-20.
-If your travel signature is older than 1 year or if you don’t have one on your I-20 page 2, please email OIA with your name, Pratt ID number and SEVIS number to request one.
-One piece of good news from the pandemic is that we can do signatures electronically now on electronic I-20s and the process is much faster than the previous paper documents.
 Travel signatures are valid for one year (twelve months) from the date signed for continuing students.
 While students are on Optional Practical Training (OPT), travel signatures are valid for six months only.

 Full time and Exception forms

-As a reminder to active status students continuing their studies in Spring 2021, in order to maintain your F-1 status you must be registered full-time (12 credits for undergraduates, 9 credits for graduates, or 18 clock hours per week for certificate students).
+As a reminder to active status students continuing their studies in Fall 2021, in order to maintain your F-1 status you must be registered full-time (12 credits for undergraduates, 9 credits for graduates, or 18 clock hours per week for certificate students).
 If you have fewer credits remaining to finish your degree than would be needed to be considered full-time, you will need to submit a completed Exception to Full Course of Study form along with a clean degree audit to OIA in pdf format for approval.
-Students registered below full-time without approval from OIA will have their SEVIS records terminated and fall out of F-1 status as of February 1.
+Students registered below full-time without approval from OIA will have their SEVIS records terminated and fall out of F-1 status.